solo-io/workshops/gloo-gateway/1-18/poc/README.md

   });
 });
 EOF
-echo "executing test dist/document/build/templates/steps/apps/bookinfo/dev-portal-frontend/tests/access-portal-frontend-authenticated.test.js.liquid from lab number 17" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 17"; exit 1; }
+echo "executing test dist/document/build/templates/steps/apps/bookinfo/dev-portal-frontend/tests/access-portal-frontend-authenticated.test.js.liquid from lab number 19" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail --exit || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 19"; exit 1; }
 -->

 If you click on the `LOGIN` button on the top right corner, you'll be redirected to keycloak and should be able to auth with the user `user1` and the password `password`.